UtrechtUniversity/animal-sounds/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-There are two situations in which you directly apply the scripts here:
+There are two situations in which you can directly apply the scripts in this repository and we tailored the documentation towards these situations:
 1. You have audio data and a set of manual annotations (in e.g. txt or csv format) and want to use the whole pipeline (processing, augmentation, feature extraction and machine learning).
 2. You have a highly similar dataset and want to use one of our models to help find Chimpanze vocalizations.